Hassan al-Sari

-Hassan Rashid al-Sari (born 1953) is a syrian poet and writer who was a former Syrian Minister of State for investment affairs ,who served sometime during 2006 and sometime starting from 2011 until unknown year(before 2020).
+Hassan Rashid al-Sari (born 1953) is a Syrian poet and writer who was a former Syrian Minister of State for investment affairs, who served sometime during 2006 and sometime starting from 2011 until 2012.

 Al-Sari was born in 1953 in Hama.
 He earned a degree in Arabic at the University of Damascus in 1979.
 He is a poet and a member of the Arab Writers Union.
 He is a member of the Amin Hama branch of the Socialist Unionist Party and a member of the CPC Central Committee.

 Al-Sari is married and has one child.